 Until 2009, the Authority funded the purchase of Mortgage Loans made as part of its Qualified Single Family Mortgage Program and Non-Qualified Single Family Mortgage Program through the issuance of fixed rate and variable rate bonds under the Master Indenture.
-In 2009, the Authority transitioned to also funding the purchase of FHA-insured or VA or Rural Housing Service-guaranteed single-family mortgage loans through the securitization and sale of the loans as Ginnie Mae Certificates or through a pass-through bond issued under a separate indenture.
-The Authority later transitioned to also funding the purchase of conventional loans, including through the sale of whole mortgage loans and/or MBS to Fannie Mae and Freddie Mac.
+In 2009, the Authority transitioned to also funding the purchase of FHA-insured or VA or Rural Housing Service-guaranteed single-family mortgage loans through the securitization and sale of such loans as Ginnie Mae Certificates in the "to be announced" or "TBA" market, or through a pass-through bond issued under a separate indenture.
+The Authority later transitioned to also funding the purchase of conventional loans, including through the sale of whole mortgage loans and/or mortgage-backed securities to Fannie Mae and Freddie Mac.